 Credit risks are monitored at business area level and reported to the Investment Control Committee of If P&C and to the ALCO of Mandatum Life.
-The decision making in each business area shall follow the limits defined in the respective Investment Policy.
-Credit risk reporting is based primarily on the ratings of the issuer and instrument and on the industry sectors of issuers and counterparties.
+The decision-making in each business area shall follow the limits defined in the respective Investment Policy.
+Credit exposures are reported by ratings, instruments and the industry sectors of issuers and counterparties.

 Since credit risk is taken mainly as a part of investment operations where most of the investments are in tradable instruments, credit risk is by nature primarily spread risk and it is managed and monitored as part of market risk.